Dat-Pudding/PhotoCalc/CONTRIBUTING.md

 - the description also has to directly address the issues it's resolving
 > **Example:** *- drop-down list will refresh upon leaving camDbPage* **and in the next line** *- resolves issue #123*

-Besides that just make sure you only ever commit towards the specific branch and only ever set a pr to the specific branch.
+Besides that just make sure you only ever commit towards the specific branch you have been working on and only ever set a PR to that specific branch.
 Do Not open a PR to master as these PRs will likely just be closed.